Fabulous Ferns

 Bruschetta

-This delicious and easy to make brushetta recipe will put your fresh tomatoes to good use.
-This tomato bruschetta (broo-SKET-uh) is the most wonderful appetizer during fresh tomato season.
-Easy to prepare and bursting with summer flavors, these bruschetta make a great snack, appetizer, or side dish.
-Try it and you’ll be hooked.
-Ingredients 10 plum tomatoes, diced 3 cloves garlic, minced ¾ cup fresh basil leaves, coarsely chopped 1 teaspoon fresh lemon juice (optional) 1/3 cup extra-virgin olive oil Salt …
+This delicious and easy to make bruschetta recipe will put your fresh tomatoes to good use.
+This tomato bruschetta is the most wonderful appetizer during fresh tomato season.
+Simple to make and packed with the vibrant flavors of summer, it’s a fantastic choice as a snack, appetizer, or side dish.
+Give it a try, and you’ll be hooked!
+Ingredients 10 plum tomatoes, diced 3 cloves garlic, minced ¾ cup fresh basil leaves, coarsely chopped 1 teaspoon fresh lemon juice (optional) 1/3 …

 Seed Technology